List of RWBY characters: Team JNPR

 A black-haired student at Beacon who dual wields machine pistols with attached blades, collectively called StormFlower.
 In Volume 7, Pietro upgraded StormFlower so the blades can be projected from the guns to act as grappling hooks.
-His Semblance, "Tranquility", masks negative emotion, which allows him and his targets to avoid detection from Grimm.
-In Volume 8, Ren's Semblance evolves to allow him to see the emotions of those around him in the form of lotus petals with various colors.
-His power also allows him to detect the emotions of those nearby He and Nora are long-time friends, though he is the exact opposite of her, as he is mostly quiet, mellow and mature.
+His Semblance, "Tranquility", masks negative emotion, which allows him and his targets to avoid detection from Grimm, Which was unlocked when he lost his village and family in a Grimm attack, leaving him and Nora as the only survivors..
+Ren's Semblance eventually evolves, allowing him to see the emotions of those around him in the form of lotus petals with various colors.
+He eventually admits his feelings for Nora.

-Originally from Kuroyuri village in the Anima continent, Ren lost his parents during a Grimm attack by Nuckelavee with his awakened Semblance allowing him and Nora to be the only survivors of the attack.
-Joining Ruby alongside Jaune and Nora to Haven in the Volume 3 finale, Ren is able to avenge his parents when they encounter Nuckelavee after ending up in Kuroyuri, and reciprocate Nora's feelings for him.
-In Volume 7, Ren's relationship with Nora turns for the worse when he ignores her affections for him during their first mission in Atlas.
-In Volume 8 their relationship is further strained when they join separate groups.
-Ren later makes amends with Nora and admits his love for her.

 While his name in Chinese (猎人) translates to "huntsman", Ren (蓮) is also Japanese for "lotus", which is his emblem.
 He alludes to the legendary Chinese hero Hua Mulan.